You’ve come to the website of Jordan E. Rosenfeld, author, writing coach and editor.

 I have a simple philosophy in all that I do: “Practice.
 Polish.
 Persist.”
 Make your writing life into an ongoing, deep writing practice that can survive the test of time, discouragement and change.
 Never stop trying to become better and polish your work, learn new things, take classes and feed both your muse and your craft.
 But what will set you apart is your persistence.
 Don’t give up.
 If you need help with any of these things, I’m here to help you.

-Jordan is author of the novel Forged in Grace, Night Oracle (as J.P.
+***Jordan is author of the novel of suspense Forged in Grace, Night Oracle (as J.P.
 Rose) and the writing guides Make a Scene: Crafting a Powerful Story One Scene at a Time, and Write Free: Attracting the Creative Life with Rebecca Lawton.
 Jordan’s essays and articles have appeared in such publications as AlterNet.org, Marin Magazine, Publisher’s Weekly, San Francisco Chronicle, The St. Petersburg Times, Whole Life Times, The Writer and Writer’s Digest magazine.
 Her book commentaries have appeared on The California Report, a news-magazine produced by NPR-affiliate KQED radio.
-She is also co-founder of www.indie-visible.com, a writer’s collective offering publishing and marketing support to indie authors.
+She is co-founder of www.indie-visible.com, a writer’s collective offering publishing and marketing support to indie authors.

-She teaches an ongoing series of online writing courses on the subjects of plot, scene and tension-building, and will be holding the first annual Plot & Scene retreat with author Martha Alderson, The Plot Whisperer, in May 2014.
+She teaches an ongoing series of online writing courses and webinars on the subjects of plot, scene and tension-building, and will be holding the first annual Plot & Scene retreat with author Martha Alderson, The Plot Whisperer, in May 2014.

 She holds an MFA in Creative Writing & Literature from the Bennington Writing Seminars and a B.A. in Liberal Studies from the Hutchins School.
 A former Petaluman, she created and hosted the LiveWire Literary Salon at Zebulon’s lounge, which hosted readings for several years, and Word by Word: Conversations with Writers, a radio program interviewing well-known writers such as TC Boyle, Louise Erdrich and others on KRCB, which won an NEA Chairman’s grant in 2004.